jintonic/geant4/README.md

 Geant4 container configurations

+### Download Geant4 Examples
+The latest [Geant4][] examples can be found in <https://github.com/Geant4/geant4/tree/master/examples>.
+The best way to download a single example from there is described in a [StackOverflow][] post: <https://stackoverflow.com/a/70729494/1801749>.

 ### For Power Users

 [compose.yml](compose.yml) in this folder provides the following command to quickly start your container with automatic volume and port mapping to the host: